-This article is the second in a series of four articles that presents the basics of diagnosing how you tend to spend your time and how you can develop the discipline of spending your time on what really matters to you.
-Yesterday’s article established that effective time management is truly not about managing time as such; rather, it is about managing priorities.
-See full article here.
+This article is the second in a series of four articles that presents the basics of diagnosing how you tend to spend your time and how you can develop the discipline of spending your time on what really matters to you, perhaps by using on the best virtual assistant services.

 Log How You Spend Your Time